currymike123/CS1/week8/week8.md

 }
 ```

 - `public` is an access modifier.
 It means that the method can be accessed from anywhere.
-Methods can also be `private` or have no access modifier. 'private' means that the method can only be accessed from within the class.
+Methods can also be `private` or have no access modifier. `private` means that the method can only be accessed from within the class.
 - `static` means that the method belongs to the class, not an instance of the class.
 This will be explained in more detail later.
 - `returnType` is the type of the value that the method returns.
 If the method does not return a value, the return type is `void`.
 - `methodName` is the name of the method.